Backbase/backbase-services-toolkit/README.md

 This Fancy IntelliJ Platform Plugin is going to help you to create and maintain your own Backbase backend services.

 It would make it easier for you to follow [Community Backbase Documentation](https://community.backbase.com/) with simple Intellij options.
+Note: An approved account is required to access the Community.
+Please sign up with your business email address.

 With this plugin you can: